aircall/frontend-hiring-test/README.md

 }
 ```

-`404` `NOT_FOUND` error, it happens when the user request a resource that no longer exist.
+`404` `NOT_FOUND` error, happens when the user requests a resource that no longer exists.

 Example
 ```